 |

-There have been no material changes and commitments that have occurred after close of the financial year till the date of this report, which affect the financial position of Zee Entertainment Enterprises Limited (‘the Company’ or ‘ZEE’).
+During the year under review, there was no change in the nature of business of the Company and there have been no material changes and commitments that occurred after close of the financial year till the date of this report, which affect the financial position of the Company.

-Equity Shares: Your Board has recommended payment off3 per equity share of the face value of f 1 each as final dividend for the financial year ended 31st March 2022, subject to the approval of the Members of the Company at the ensuing Annual General Meeting (‘AGM’).
-This final dividend shall be payable on the outstanding Equity Share Capital of the Company as on Record Date i.e. Friday, 16th September 2022.
-The expected outflow on account of equity dividend, based on current Paid-up Equity Share Capital of the Company, would aggregate to f 2,882 million.
+Your Board has recommended payment of C 1 per equity share of the face value of C 1 each as final dividend for the financial year ended March 31, 2024, subject to the approval of the Members of the Company at the ensuing Annual General Meeting (‘AGM’).
+This final dividend shall be payable on the outstanding Equity Share Capital of the Company as on Record Date i.e. Friday, November 8, 2024.
+The expected outflow on account of equity dividend, based on current Paid-up Equity Share Capital of the Company, would aggregate to C 961 million.

-The dividend recommended is in accordance with the Dividend Distribution Policy of the Company which is available on the Company’s website at www.zee.com.
+The dividend recommended is in accordance with the Company’s Dividend Distribution Policy.
+The said Policy is available on the Company’s website at https://assets.zee.com/wp-content/ uploads/2020/09/Dividend-Distribution-Policy.pdf.

 Transfer to Reserves